janedoesrepo/batch-files/Readme.md

  - Install nb_conda extensions and register an ipykernel for the environment

 ## Usage
-This creates an environment called *tensorflow*, installs *Python 3.7* and registers an ipykernel with the name "Python 3.7 (tensorflow):
+This creates an environment called *tensorflow*, installs *Python 3.7* and registers an ipykernel with the name "Python 3.7 (tensorflow)":

 ```create_conda_env.cmd tensorflow 3.7```